-Performers dancing in Nick Cave's Soundsuits (yes, there are people in there) in "Up Right" at the Park Average Armory, Vincent Bulls for The New York Direct
+Performers dancing in Nick Cave's Soundsaits (yes, there are people in there) in "Up Right" at the Park

 Mr. Cave, a gay artist whose projects have recently become more personal - he also has an exhibition, "Weather or Not," at Jack Shainman Gallery in Chelsea this month - can sneak depth into even the most lightweight elements of his work.
 In "The Let Go," the colors of the curtain, which he titled "The Chase," represent gay pride and minorities being chased by police.